llchrisll/ROTPDocs/docs/guides/weapons.md

+Note: This will only explain the client side.
+___

 Adding a custom Weapon can be done with it's own animation files or without.

-Custom Animation Files
+But you only have deal with the `weapontable.lub` if you have those.

    1. Open the `data\luafiles514\lua files\datainfo\weapontable.lub`
      (See explanation below)